faktorvier/f4-total-stock-value-for-woocommerce/readme.txt

 Contributors: faktorvier
 Donate link: https://www.faktorvier.ch/donate/
-Tags: woocommerce, stock, stock value, cost of goods, report, shop, ecommerce Requires at least: 5.0
+Tags: woocommerce, stock, stock value, cost of goods, report, shop, ecommerce Requires at least: 5.3
 Tested up to: 5.9
 Requires PHP: 7.0
-Stable tag: 1.1.6
+Stable tag: 2.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a few infos about the current stock value to the WooCommerce reports.
+Adds a few infos about the current stock value to the WooCommerce Analytics.

 == Description ==

-F4 Total Stock Value for WooCommerce adds a few informations about the current stock (costs of goods in stock) to the WooCommerce reports:
+F4 Total Stock Value for WooCommerce adds a new page with informations about the current stock (costs of goods in stock) to the WooCommerce Analytics menu:

 * Total units in stock
 * Total stock value (regular prices, without sale prices)